riezahughes/bun-cdklocal-testing/README.md

+# Basic Project

+ive set this up into folders to create a stupidly over-engineered todo app.
+The frontend will be nextjs, the infra will be CDK.

+Make sure to move into the infra folder for cdk to be picked up.
+The project uses awslocal and cdklocal, so make sure that you have those, awscli and cdk cli installed.

 # Welcome to your CDK TypeScript project

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`BunCdkTestingStack`)